ArmandBiteau/secondsense/README.md

 $ gulp
 ```

-If it's not, install the last version of [ChefDK](https://downloads.chef.io/chef-dk/mac/).
+If it's not, install the latest version of [ChefDK](https://downloads.chef.io/chef-dk/mac/).

 Open a new terminal view and run vagrant :
 ```sh